prakash-pg/prakash-pg/README.md

 - 👀 I’m interested in Internet of Things , Machine Leaning, Data Analytics, Block Chain and Cyber Security
 - 🌱 I’m currently Studying M.Tech IoT and Sensor Systems in Vit University Vellore
 - 💞️ I’m looking to collaborate with Various People to Explore Various Projects to be implemented in Real Life
-- Spend More Time in StackOverflow for clearing the doubts
+- Learning new Things in Stack Overflow from Various People
 - 📫 How to reach me
 - Gmail : prakashpg1298@gmail.com
 - Contact no : 8838170936